 What is Shatavari?

-Shatavari or Asparagus racemosus is an Ayurvedic medicinal herb, plays an important role in the prevention and treatment of physical and emotional stress.
-It is an important ayurvedic medicine, known for vitality and other important health benefits.
+Shatavari, or Asparagus racemosus, is an Ayurvedic medicinal herb that plays a vital role in the prevention and treatment of physical and emotional stress.
+It is a critical Ayurvedic medicine known for vitality and other essential health benefits.
 It may be taken in powder, liquid, tea, and tablet forms.
-If Ashwagandha is considered as the “ King of Ayurvedic herbs” in the same way Shatvari is known as “Queen of Ayurvedic herbs”.
+If Ashwagandha is considered the “ King of Ayurvedic herbs” in the same way Shatvari is known as the “Queen of Ayurvedic herbs”.
 Besides other benefits, it is good for the overall health of the reproductive system.
-Shatavari is comprised of two words: Shat means ‘hundred’ and avar means below.
+Shatavari is comprised of two words: Shat means ‘hundred’, and avar means below.
 Its literal meaning is a hundred roots.

 10 Wonder Benefits of Shatavari

-1. Packed with antioxidants: Shatavari is having antioxidants like Saponins, Asparagamine A, and recemosol.
-All these antioxidants help to prevent free radicals and also fight against oxidative stress thereby prevent from diseases and disorders.
+1. Packed with antioxidants: Shatavari has antioxidants like Saponins, Asparagamine A, and racemose.
+All these antioxidants help to prevent free radicals and also fight against oxidative stress thereby preventing diseases and disorders.

-2. Anti-inflammatory: Shatavari contains racemofuran, which is an anti-inflammatory biochemical compound, helps to reduce inflammation in the body without disturbing the digestive process.
+2. Anti-inflammatory: Shatavari contains racemofuran, which is an anti-inflammatory biochemical compound that helps to reduce inflammation in the body without disturbing the digestive process.

-3. Boosts immune system: Shatavari is used as an immunity booster in Ayurveda since ancient times.
-The eating of the medicinal herb helps to increase the antibodies in the body thus helps you to protect from cough, cold, flu, and other seasonal viral and bacterial diseases.
+3. Boosts immune system: Shatavari has been an immunity booster in Ayurveda since ancient times.
+The eating of the medicinal herb helps to increase the antibodies in the body, thus allowing you to protect yourself from cough, cold, flu, and other seasonal viral and bacterial diseases.

 4. Effective diuretics: Diuretics help to flush out excess fluid from the body.
-In many research on mice, it has been confirmed that the use of Shatavari is good to remove excess water from the body, especially fluid around the heart.
+In much research on mice, it has been confirmed that the use of Shatavari is good for removing excess water from the body, which is incredibly fluid around the heart.
 Thus, it acts as a diuretic agent.

-5. Treats ulcers: A study conducted on rats wherein it has been confirmed that Shatavari was effective in treating gastric ulcers like ranitidine.
+5. Treats ulcers: A study conducted on rats confirmed that Shatavari was effective in treating gastric ulcers like ranitidine.

 6. Helps to treat kidney stones: Kidney stones are comprised of oxalate, which is found in spinach, beets, and french fries.
-While releasing these compounds through urine, causes excess pain.
+Releasing these compounds through urine causes excess pain.
 Shatavari root extract helps to prevent the formation of oxalate in rats.
-Simultaneously, it helps in the formation of magnesium, which reduces the chances of accumulation of stones in the kidney.
+Simultaneously, it helps in the shape of magnesium, which reduces the chances of accumulation of stones in the kidney.

-7. Lowers sugar levels: Because of the presence of certain compounds, Shatavari stimulates insulin production thereby helpful in maintaining sugar level in the body.
+7. Lowers sugar levels: Because of the presence of certain compounds, Shatavari stimulates insulin production thereby helping to maintain sugar levels in the body.

-8. Treats anti-aging: The use of this ayurvedic medicinal herb is quite effective in treating anti-aging.
-It contains phytochemicals called saponins, which fight free radicals thus prevent your skin from wrinkles and pimples.
-The herb root also prevents the breakdown of collagen thus beneficial in maintaining skin elasticity.
+8. Treats anti-ageing: This ayurvedic medicinal herb is quite effective in treating anti-ageing.
+It contains phytochemicals called saponins, which fight free radicals and thus prevent your skin from wrinkles and pimples.
+The herb root also prevents collagen breakdown, therefore beneficial in maintaining skin elasticity.

-9. Treats depression: The antioxidants present in Shatavari have powerful impacts on minimizing the impact of depression as seen in rodents.
-Thus, it is used as antidepressant drugs.
+9. Treats depression: The antioxidants present in Shatavari have potent impacts on minimising the effects of depression, as seen in rodents.
+Thus, it is used as an antidepressant drug.
 They also affect neurotransmitters, which are linked with depression.

-10. Improves female reproductive health: A studies published in Biomedicine and Pharmacotherapy in 2018 wherein it has been shown that it improves the conditions such as Polycystic Ovarian Syndrome (PCOD) and hormonal imbalances.
+10. Improves female reproductive health: A study published in Biomedicine and Pharmacotherapy in 2018 has shown that it improves conditions such as Polycystic Ovarian Syndrome (PCOD) and hormonal imbalances.

 10 amazing medicinal uses of Shatavari